PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   that follows the `numpydoc`_ standard.

-* The first line of the docstring for a function or method should begin with a word like "Return", "Calculate", or "Compute" and end with a period.
+* The first line of the docstring for a function or method should begin with a word like "Calculate" or "Compute" and end with a period.

 * The first line of an object that is not callable (for example, an attribute of a class decorated with `property`) should not begin with